 Another clever tagging idea

 Commemorate occasions by adding a single “cork cage” ornament to your gift wrapping: hang right next to the gift tag and bow.
 Once that premium bottle has been enjoyed, recipients add the cork and hang the keepsake ornament with traditional holiday or tree decor for years to come!
-Check out the sleigh or wine glass ornaments – fun!
+Check out the cork cage ornaments – fun!

 As you can see, great wine gifts come in all shapes and sizes, but our THREE P’S always do right by the wine-lovers on your list.
 (And don’t forget the most important gift recipient – yourself!)